-At March 31, 2007, we had working capital of 5,159,821 as compared to 4,911,354 as of December 31, 2006.
+At March 31, 2007, we had working capital of \$5,159,821 as compared to \$4,911,354 as of December 31, 2006.

 Prior to being acquired by us, AIM financed its operations and investments principally through revenues from operations.
 As a private company, AIM did not have many of the expenses which we have as a public company.
-In the near term, AIM will have to bear significantly increased cash requirements relating to the preparation of financial statements, compliance with requirements under the Securities Exchange Act, the registration of shares under the Securities Act and other requirements to be approximately \$1,000,000 in 2007, since we are obligated to comply with Section 404 of Sarbanes-Oxley.
+In the near term, AIM will have to bear significantly increased cash requirements relating to the preparation of financial statements, compliance with requirements under the Securities Exchange Act, the registration of shares under the Securities Act and other requirements applicable to public companies.
+We expect those cash requirements to be approximately \$1,000,000 in 2007, since we are obligated to comply with Section 404 of Sarbanes-Oxley.